How Much Does It Cost to Add a 12x12 Room to a House?

 - HVAC system extension: $1,000 - $3,000

-- Get multiple contractor estimates to compare pricing.
+- Get at least three contractor estimates to compare pricing.

 - Consider DIY for simple tasks like painting to reduce labor costs.